thecodingkuba/thecodingkuba/README.md

 - 👋 Hi, I’m @thecodingkuba
+- 🌴 I am a student at Stanford University
-- 👀 I’m interested in neurobiology
+- 👀 I’m interested in computational neuroscience
-- 🌱 I’m currently working on some cool AI stuff
+- 🌱 I’m currently working on some AI projects
 - 💞️ I’m looking to collaborate on whatever
 - 📫 codingkuba@gmail.com